PradeepaJey1/Ballerina-SQLdatabase-interactions-with-twitter-service/README.md

 Edit the twitter.toml file by using your twitter account keys (ref: https://ballerina.io/learn/quick-tour/)

 employee_db_service.bal - Database Implementation
-initializeDatabase.sql - The SQL file of the database (ref: https://ballerina.io/learn/by-guide/data-backed-service/)
+EMPLOYEE_RECORDS.sql - The SQL file of the database (ref: https://ballerina.io/learn/by-guide/data-backed-service/)

 The database service has been integrated with the twitter service.